Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 # Document Intelligence to Content Understanding Migration Tool (Python)

 Welcome!
 We've created this tool to help convert your Document Intelligence (DI) datasets to Content Understanding (CU) **Preview.2** format, as seen in AI Foundry.
 The following DI versions are supported:
-- DI 3.1/4.0 GA CustomNeural (seen in Document Intelligence Studio)
+- Custom Document DI 3.1 GA (2023-07-31) to DI 4.0 GA (2024-11-30) (seen in Document Intelligence Studio) --> DI-version = neural
-- DI 4.0 Preview CustomGen (seen in Document Field Extraction projects)
+- Custom Document 4.0 Preview (2024-07-31-preview) (seen in Document Field Extraction projects) --> DI-version = generative

 To help you identify which version of Document Intelligence your dataset is in, please consult the sample documents provided under this folder to determine which format matches that of yours.
 Additionally, you can also identify the version through your DI project's UX as well.
-For instance, DI CustomNeural is a part of Document Intelligence Studio (i.e. https://documentintelligence.ai.azure.com/studio) and DI CustomGen is only a part of Azure AI Foundry (i.e. https://ai.azure.com/explore/aiservices/vision/document/extraction).
+For instance, DI 3.1/4.0 GA is a part of Document Intelligence Studio (i.e. https://documentintelligence.ai.azure.com/studio) and DI 4.0 Preview.2 is only a part of Azure AI Foundry (i.e. https://ai.azure.com/explore/aiservices/vision/document/extraction).

 For migration from these DI versions to Content understanding Preview.2, this tool first needs to convert the DI dataset to a CU compatible format.
 Once converted, you have the option to create a Content Understanding Analyzer, which will be trained on the converted CU dataset.
 Additionally, you can further test this model to ensure its quality.